-- 9. Any industrial use except artisan manufacturing. - B. Portions of the structure used for residential and nonresidential uses shall have a connection between them located inside the building. - C. A wall sign no more than two square feet in size and located no higher than the first floor of the building is permitted. - (v) DWELLING, MULTIFAMILY. - A. In the R-1M, R-2 or R-T Districts, a structure that was originally designed and constructed for a nonresidential use may be occupied as a multifamily dwelling upon the issuance of a conditional use - B. In the R-T district, where a development extends across two or more contiguous lots, a multifamily dwelling may be constructed, provided that: - The structure complies with all minimum and maximum lot standards, setbacks and height required for the R-T District; and - On-site parking is provided for at least 50% of the dwelling units; - The total number of dwelling units does not exceed 80% of the total units allowable if the lots developed with townhouse dwellings; and - 4.
-The front façade of the primary structure(s) is articulated to reflect the general width and design features of any existing singlefamily, two-family, or townhouse structures on the same block face. - C. In the R-M Zone District, no structure may be converted to add additional dwelling units unless a conditional use permit for the conversion has been obtained.
-No conditional use permit for such conversion shall be approved unless it is determined that: - The lot on which the dwelling structure is located contains at least the minimum lot area required in the zone district where the structure is located; and - The dwelling structure contains no fewer than 1,600 square feet of living space; and - After the conversion, there shall not be more than the maximum number of dwelling units that are permitted in the R-M zone district; and - 4.
-The design incorporates an area inside the structure for the storage of trash containers.
+- 5. Adult retail; - 6.
+Liquor store; - 7.
+Funeral home or crematorium; - 8.
+Outdoor storage as a primary use; or - 9.
+Any industrial use except artisan manufacturing. - B. Portions of the structure used for residential and nonresidential uses shall have a connection between them located inside the building. - C. A wall sign no more than two square feet in size and located no higher than the first floor of the building is permitted. - (v) DWELLING, MULTI-FAMILY MULTIFAMILY. - A. After June 1, 2017, any multi-family structure containing more than 20 dwelling units: - 1.
+Shall include outdoor or indoor passive or active recreation space(s) that total at least 10 percent of the site area; and - A. In the R-1M, R-2, and R-T zone districts, a structure that was originally designed and constructed for a nonresidential use may be occupied as a multifamily dwelling upon the issuance of a conditional use permit. - B. In the R-T zone district, where a development extends across two or more contiguous lots, a multifamily dwelling may be constructed, provided that:

+- 1. The structure complies with all minimum and maximum lot standards, setbacks and height required for the R-T District; and - 2.
+On-site parking is provided for at least 50% of the dwelling units; and - 3.
+The total number of dwelling units does not exceed 80% of the total units allowable if the lots developed with townhouse dwellings; and - 4.
+The front façade of the primary structure(s) is articulated to reflect the general width and design features of any existing singlefamily, two-family, or townhouse structures on the same block face. - C. In the R-M zone district, no structure may be converted to add additional dwelling units unless a conditional use permit for the conversion has been obtained.
+No conditional use permit for such conversion shall be approved unless it is determined that: